-- Persons under the age of 18. - Persons who have a license under suspension, revocation, cancellation, or disqualification. - Persons who aren't a resident of South Dakota. - Persons who have accumulated child support arrearages of \$1,000 or more (may be eligible for a 6-month temporary).
+- Persons under the age of 18. - Persons who have a license under suspension, revocation, cancellation, or disqualification. - Persons who are not a resident or domiciled in South Dakota. - Persons who have accumulated child support arrearages of \$1,000 or more (may be eligible for a 6-month temporary).